 At 11 years old, Herb, Jr. began to teach for his father’s ‘ukulele school occasionally while his father traveled away from home for business.
 In 1992, Herb started his own ‘ukulele classes and gave lessons at Sonny D’s ‘Ukulele Shop in Waipahu, O‘ahu, Harry’s Music Store in Kaimuki, O‘ahu.

 Teaching six days a week, Herb also finds time to compose new material, entertain at private and public functions, produce, and record.
 His recording debut was in 1990 on his father’s recording.
 Since then, Herb has recorded on over 50 recordings.
-With fourteen Nā Hōkū Hanohano Award nominations to his credit, he won a Nā Hōkū Hanohano Award for "ʻUkulele Nahenahe" in 2011 and for “Pure ʻUkulele” in 2013.
+With fourteen Nā Hōkū Hanohano Award nominations to his credit, he won a Nā Hōkū Hanohano Award for "ʻUkulele Nahenahe” in 2011, “Pure ʻUkulele” in 2013, and “’Ukulele Friends” in 2015.
 Herb is also four-time Hawai‘i Music Award Winner as well.
-Herb has released 3 national releases in Japan and co-authored two ‘ukulele instructional books with Grammy Award artist Daniel Ho that was released in Japan and the United States.
+Herb has released 3 national releases in Japan, 1 in Taiwan, and co-authored two ‘ukulele instructional books with Grammy Award artist Daniel Ho that was released in Japan and the United States.
 In 2015 Herb published a songbook of his arrangements in Korea.
-Herb has shared the stage with many of Hawai‘i’s legendary artists; Ledward Kaapana, The Makaha Sons, Dennis Kamakahi, The Lim Family, Kapena, Cyril Pahinui, George Kahumoku, Ohta-San, Ka‘au Crater Boys, The Brothers Cazimero, and Daniel Ho to name a few.